Chainso/chanzobryan.com/README.md

 This is my personal website showcasing my work, projects, and writing.
 Built with Jekyll and hosted on GitHub Pages.

-**Important**: Personal projects featured on this site are built in my spare time and are completely separate from my professional work at Netflix/Celestica.

 ## Tech Stack

 - **Static Site Generator**: Jekyll 4.x